sshyamkr/AdaptEase_AI/README.md

 # AdaptEase_AI

-AdaptEase_AI is an innovative AI-powered solution aimed at [briefly describe the purpose or functionality of the project].
+AdaptEase_AI is an innovative AI-powered solution aimed at providing easy learning.
 This repository contains the source code for building and running the project.

-## Features
-- [List key features of your project]
-- [Include AI components and any specific functionalities]

 ## Installation